Graylog2/graylog2-server/ELASTICSEARCH_UPGRADES.md

   * `ln -s elasticsearch-5.6.10 5`
   * `ln -s elasticsearch-6.3.2 6`
 * Configure elasticsearch versions (see sections below)
+* Set the base URL in your shell `export URL=127.0.0.1:9200` (or whereever elasticsearch is listening for you)

 ## Upgrade tests